nymann/gilded-rose-refactoring-kata/README.md

 # Gilded Rose

 ### Requirements Specification
 Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a prime location in a prominent city ran by a friendly innkeeper named Allison.
 We also buy and sell only the finest goods.
 Unfortunately, our goods are constantly degrading in quality as they approach their sell by date.
 We have a system in place that updates our inventory for us.
 It was developed by a no-nonsense type named Leeroy, who has moved on to new adventures.
 Your task is to add the new feature to our system so that we can begin selling a new category of items.

-First an introduction to our system:
+##### Introduction to existing system

 - All items have a SellIn value which denotes the number of days we have to sell the item
 - All items have a Quality value which denotes how valuable the item is